gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

       --shell string                              Shell to use for escaping arguments when printing out the SSH command.
 If not provided, it defaults to the GCTL_SHELL environment variable or bash.
       --shoot string                              target the given shoot cluster --skip-availability-check                   Skip checking for SSH bastion host availability.
-      --user string                               user is the name of the Shoot cluster node ssh login username. (default "gardener")
+      --user string                               user is the name of the shoot cluster node ssh login username. (default "gardener")
       --wait-timeout duration                     Maximum duration to wait for the bastion to become available. (default 10m0s)
 ```